addiscent/vagrant-ruby-rails/README.md

 #### Prepare For _The Build_

-Bring up a terminal on your _host_.
-Choose a suitable location for the directory tree which will be created by the commands below.

-Enter the following single-line command on your terminal.
-In the following sections, a terminal command prompt is indicated by the symbol $.
+Open a terminal session in your _host_ computer storage workspace.

+Navigate to a location where you wish to create a directory which will contain _vagrant-ruby-rails_.

+Download ZIP _vagrant-ruby-rails_ file from GitHub into the current directory :
+> $ wget -O  vagrant-ruby-rails.zip  https://github.com/addiscent/vagrant-ruby-rails/archive/master.zip

+Unzip _vagrant-ruby-rails_ files from the zip file, e.g. :
+> $ unzip  vagrant-ruby-rails.zip

+Unzipping the file creates a directory named _vagrant-ruby-rails-master_.
+You may leave it named as is, or rename it as you wish.
+For the purpose of this document, we rename it now to _vagrant-ruby-rails_ :
-> $ mkdir vagrant-ruby-rails && cd vagrant-ruby-rails && mkdir workspace
+> $ mv  vagrant-ruby-rails-master  vagrant-ruby-rails

-Windows users note : This "one-liner" command above works in PowerShell, but the "Windows Command Prompt" will not process this line properly; you must split it into separate commands like this:

-> \> mkdir vagrant-ruby-rails
+Navigate into the vagrant-ruby-rails directory created by unzipping, e.g. :

-> \> cd vagrant-ruby-rails
+> $ cd  vagrant-ruby-rails

-> \> mkdir workspace

-The command above created the "home" directory, named "vagrant-ruby-rails", where your new _vagrant-ruby-rails_ development environment will be installed.
-This is the directory from which you will launch your new _vagrant-ruby-rails_ _guest-vbox_.
-The "vagrant-ruby-rails" directory is also referred to elsewhere in this document as ".../vagrant-ruby-rails/".
-A subdirectory named ".../vagrant-ruby-rails/workspace/" is also created by the command above.
-It will be used later.

-Next, visit the _vagrant-ruby-rails_ GitHub repository at, https://github.com/addiscent/vagrant-ruby-rails.
-On that page, click the "(tag) releases" link near the top.
-On the subsequent page, download a ZIP file containing the _vagrant-ruby-rails_ project files.
-Select the most recent tagged version.

-Extract those files into the current working directory, (".../vagrant-ruby-rails/").

 After extraction, verify the contents of ".../vagrant-ruby-rails/".
 Enter the following command :
 > $ ls -al

 A directory listing shows the following, (or very similar), contents :

-        -rw-rw-r--  1 user group   210 Mar  8 15:06 buildconfig
-        -rwxr-xr-x  1 user group   572 Apr 17 15:21 enable_repos.sh
-        -rw-rw-r--  1 user group    28 Apr 17 11:37 .gitignore
+        -rw-rw-r-- 1 user group   28 Jul 10 19:19 .gitignore
-        -rwxr-xr-x  1 user group   143 Apr 17 13:19 install.sh
+        -rwxr-xr-x 1 user group 3.0K Jul 10 19:19 install.sh
-        -rw-rw-r--  1 user group 11350 Apr 17 11:37 LICENSE
+        -rw-rw-r-- 1 user group  12K Jul 10 19:19 LICENSE
-        -rwxr-xr-x  1 user group   187 Apr 17 15:28 prepare.sh
-        -rw-rw-r--  1 user group 26965 Apr 17 14:37 README.md
+        -rw-rw-r-- 1 user group  28K Jul 10 19:19 README.md
-        -rwxr-xr-x  1 user group  1013 Apr 17 13:20 ruby2.2.sh
-        -rwxr-xr-x  1 user group  1013 Apr 17 13:20 ruby2.3.sh
-        -rwxr-xr-x  1 user group  1692 Apr 17 12:50 ruby-finalize.sh
-        -rwxr-xr-x  1 user group  6027 Mar  8 15:06 ruby-switch
-        -rwxr-xr-x  1 user group   265 Apr 17 12:49 utilities.sh
-        drwxrwsr-x  1 user group  4096 Apr 18 01:43 .vagrant
-        -rw-rw-r--  1 user group  3050 Apr 17 13:22 Vagrantfile
+        -rw-rw-r-- 1 user group 3.0K Jul 10 19:19 Vagrantfile

-        drwxrws---  2 user group  4096 Apr 17 15:29 workspace
+Create a directory named "workspace".
+The "workspace" directory is the recommended location for placement of your future "rails apps" :
+> $ mkdir workspace

 #### Do _The Build_